Log In / Sign Up

 1. Send the Preliminary Notice (Notice of Right to Lien)

-To preserve your right to file a lien later, you must generally send a preliminary notice at the start of the project.
+To file a lien as a contractor, you must generally send a preliminary notice at the start of the project.

 • General Contractors: If you are a GC on a residential project over $2,000, you must provide an “Information Notice to Owner” at signing or within 5 days.

-• The Rule: If you fail to send this notice or sign a lien waiver, you are not eligible to file a lien.
+• The Rule: If you fail to send this notice, you are not eligible to file a lien later.

 • Statement of Demand: The principal amount owed (do not include interest or legal fees yet).

-• Parties Involved: The name of the property owner (or “reputed owner”) and the person who hired you.
+Parties Involved: The name of the property owner and the person who hired you.

-• Property Description: Oregon allows a street address if known, but a full legal description is recommended for maximum legal coverage.
+• Property Description: A full legal description is recommended for maximum legal coverage, though a street address may be accepted.

 • Verification: The form must be signed under oath and notarized.